GabrielBossardi/rest-api-for-csv-files/README.md

 4. In the project directory, open a terminal and run the command `poetry install` to install the project dependencies.

-5. Start the Docker containers by running the command `docker-compose up` in the project directory.
+5. Start the Docker containers by running the command `docker-compose up -d` in the project directory.

 6. Once the containers are up and running, you can access the API endpoints described above using a tool like cURL or an API testing tool like Postman.